danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    ![Image0189](Media/image0189.png)

-   Azure is recommending to create some indexes and rewriting a query (query_id 196 in this example), the same query identified on the previous exercise that could benefit of an index on column *to_date* on table *salaries*.
+   Azure is recommending to create some indexes and rewriting a query (query_id 196 in this example), the same query identified on the previous exercise that could benefit from an index on column *to_date* on table *salaries*.

    ![Image0190](Media/image0190.png)